rorosaurus/gba-sp-usb-c/README.md

 # Options

 * **DIY Kit**: You recieve all the necessary parts: PCB, Type-C female connector, and 2x 5.1K SMD 0402 resistors.
-You will assemble it yourself using a steady hand and fine tip soldering iron (or solder paste, then reflow).
+You will assemble it yourself using a steady, experienced hand and fine tip soldering iron.
+The resistors are VERY tiny (SMD 0402) so keep a close eye on them!
+I recommend using fine tweezers to position them easily.

 * **Assembled**: I will assemble the components for you before shipping.
 You only have to desolder the exisiting charging port, then solder 3 points to attach to your Game Boy!